 Many thanks :)

-Hi kr236rk, There are 3 versions of the system, See here.
-It depends what version you have, see below,
+Hi kr236rk, There are 3 versions of the system, See here. <ADMIN NOTE: Broken link has been removed from this post by Dell> It depends what version you have, see below,

 EDIT: MY COPY AND PASTE FROM YOUR MANUAL WILL NOT WORK, Thats also using the CTRL + V.